dputhier/pygtftk/docs/source/ologram.rst

 For a factor allowance of k and n final queried words, the matrix will be rebuilt with k*n words in step 1.
 MODL will discard combinations rarer than 1/10000 occurences to reduce computing times.
 It will also reduce the abundance of all unique lines in the matrix to their square roots to reduce the emphasis on the most frequent elements.
 However, the latter can magnify the impact of the noise as well and can be disabled when using the manual API.
 To de-emphasize longer words, which can help in this case, we normalize words by their summed square in step 2.

-If you are passing a custom error function, it must have the signature error_function(X_true, X_rebuilt, code).
-X_true is the real data, X_rebuilt is the reconstruction to evaluate, and code is the encoded version which in our case is used to assess sparsity.
-All are NumPY matrices.
+If you are passing a custom error function, it must have this signature: `error_function(X_true, X_rebuilt, encoded, dictionary)`.
+X_true is the real data, and X_rebuilt is the reconstruction to evaluate. encoded is the encoded version (U) which in our case is used to assess sparsity, while dictionary (V) is the matrix with one atom of the dictionaty per row (not used by default).
+Note that the dictionary is passed before MODL performs any normalization on it.
+All are NumPy matrices.

-For more details, see code comments.
+**For more details, see code comments.**

 Here is an example: